Payroll schedules need to toe the line between meeting employees’ expectations and doing what’s right for your company’s bottom line.

 As you can see, there is a great divide.
 Biweekly is more convenient for employers because of the costs and time associated with running payroll.
+For some companies who still issue paper checks it can mean a significant increase in payroll cost for printing and mailing.
 And, weekly pay tends to be more beneficial for employees who want their money as soon as they earn it.

-But what if a company could offer biweekly pay, and still allow their employees to be paid as often as they’d like?
-Consider offering an on-demand pay option, such as the one DailyPay offers, that allows your employees to be paid whenever they want, without having to change your payroll processes and without adding additional administrative burden to your payroll team!
+But what if a company could offer biweekly pay, and still allow their employees to access their earned pay more frequently if they need it?
+Consider offering an on-demand pay option, such as the one DailyPay offers, that allows your employees to access their earned pay more frequently, without having to change your payroll processes and without adding additional administrative burden to your payroll team!

 Want to learn more about how offering an on-demand pay benefit can help your company and your employees?

 Yes.
 Nearly every state has requirements for pay frequency.
 Alabama and Florida are the only states that do not have specific requirements.1